From Dr. Z - Carpal tunnel syndrome specialist

 Therefore, when symptoms are beyond mild (i.e., they have elevated to the moderate or severe stage), using NSAID drugs is almost pointless.

 Corticosteroids (steroids) are commonly used to reduce swelling by injecting them directly into the carpal tunnel passageway.
-This temporarily relieves pressure on the median nerve.
+This temporarily relieves pressure on the median nerve by reducing local inflammation.

 The steroid shots provide temporary pain relief in about 45% of sufferers.
 However, like NSAIDs, they only relieve pain for a short while (3-5 months).
 They don’t drain excess fluid nor do they attack the root cause of why you have carpal tunnel in the first place.